c-myang/iteration/iteration_listcols.md

 }
 ```

-Let’s try to make this work:
+I can apply that function to each list element.
+Let’s try to make this
+work:

 ``` r
 mean_and_sd(list_norms[[1]])